This Multibillion-Dollar Ad Agency Is Launching A Cannabis Consultancy Firm

 It’s also expecting to become a major advisor for companies who aim to include cannabinoids in their products, but lack proper knowledge on how to do it safely and effectively.

 The firm, which is expected to bring in $10 million in just its first year, will become active immediately, lead by Rob Dhoble, who comes from a health care communications background.

-In an email, Dhoble told Benzinga, "The lack of opportunities for the medical community to learn about cannabinoid use is not only a concern, but it puts doctors in legal jeopardy.
-“Legal risks, including risks related to unmanaged treatment regimens, drug interactions, and diminished treatment outcomes, exist for providers that do not clearly communicate with their cannabis consuming patients."
+"Cannabinoid and cannabis use, for wellness, self-care and health care, has reached new levels of relevance and will continue to grow as new products, including foods, beverages, prescription medicines and non-prescription remedies are introduced," Dhoble said in a statement.

 What's Next